skyricho/v10/README.md

 Use html export to to save assignee list.
 Use php to parse data and render to browser.
 See https://www.codeproject.com/Tips/1074174/Simple-Way-to-Convert-HTML-Table-Data-into-PHP-Arr]

+## SAT 27 FEB 2021
+Unable to get Export Records (on server) to work.
+Gonna try PHP script triggered by automator

 ## FRI 26 FEB 2021
 Pat assigned address to publishers